thechangelog/changelog.com/k8s/README.md

 For example, given a **gerhard.io** domain, it takes 1 command to get the entire Changelog setup running at https://changelog.gerhard.io.
 If you follow the link, you will see exactly what I mean.

-Now that you have the entire Changelog setup running in your own LKE cluster, you can see how various pieces fit together, experiment and better understand one way of combining a small subset of K8S-native services.
+Once you get the entire Changelog setup running in your own LKE cluster, you can see how various pieces fit together, experiment and better understand one way of combining a small subset of services that are made to run on K8S out of the box.
 As you do this, I encourage you to explore the other make targets that begin with `lke-`, such as `lke-cli`, `lke-inspect`, etc.
-Each of these commands makes it easy to use tools that are wonderful `kubectl` companions, like [Octant](https://octant.dev/), [K9S]()https://github.com/derailed/k9s & [Popeye](https://github.com/derailed/popeye), [kapp](https://get-kapp.io/), etc.
+Each of these commands makes it easy to use tools that are great `kubectl` companions, like [Octant](https://octant.dev/), [K9S](https://github.com/derailed/k9s) & [Popeye](https://github.com/derailed/popeye), [kapp](https://get-kapp.io/), etc.
 They all run locally, on your host, and can be used with any K8S, including [kind](https://kind.sigs.k8s.io/).

 If you find this useful and want to show your appreciation, we welcome your contributions via https://github.com/thechangelog/changelog.com.